cake-admin/cakev2/src/rules/rules.md

 3. **No invention**: If a token doesn't exist in Figma, don't create it.
 Use existing Figma variables or request the variable be added to Figma first
 4. **Exact match required**: Token names must be a 1:1 match with Figma variable names (following the naming convention format, but using exact names from Figma)

+### Token File Deployment Rule
+**CRITICAL: The `src/tokens/cake-color-tokens.json` file must be deployed with every branch that modifies it.**

+- When `cake-color-tokens.json` is modified in any branch, the deployment must include the updated tokens file.
+- The tokens file is automatically bundled into the JavaScript during the build process via webpack.
+- Any branch containing token changes must ensure the tokens file is included in its build output before merging to `main`.
+- The GitHub Actions deployment workflow automatically deploys all changes when merged to `main`.

+✅ **Cursor Check:**
+- Before committing changes to `cake-color-tokens.json`, verify the file is included in the commit.
+- Confirm that token changes are included in the deployment branch (typically `main`).
+- If modifying tokens, ensure the change is committed and pushed to trigger deployment.

 ---

 ## 9. Navigation & Search